Using the MotherDuck MCP Server

 2. **Visualization generation**: The agent generates an interactive React component with the SQL queries and chart configuration

-4. **Save to MotherDuck**: Once saved, the Dive is stored in your workspace and always queries live data, so there are no stale snapshots.
-You can find it in the [MotherDuck UI](/key-tasks/ai-and-motherduck/dives/#finding-your-dives) under the Object Explorer or **Settings** → **Dives**
+4. **Save to MotherDuck**: Each save is stored in your workspace and always queries live data, so there are no stale snapshots.
+You can find the Dive in the [MotherDuck UI](/key-tasks/ai-and-motherduck/dives/#finding-your-dives) under the Object Explorer or **Settings** → **Dives**.
+With the Dive Viewer, every edit creates a separate version automatically.

 5. **Share with your team**: The agent can [share the underlying data](/sql-reference/mcp/share-dive-data) with your organization so others can view and interact with the Dive